Are we tired yet? The extraordinary working practices over the last few years are leaving many project managers exhausted, writes Richard Young

 And many project managers – home-workers generally, in fact – report a blurring of the lines during lockdown, leaving them feeling ‘always on’ and less able to recharge their batteries, even when their actual workload isn’t overwhelming.

 Admitting to yourself – and, crucially, your colleagues – when you’re facing burnout, isolation or other lockdown-related issues is a vital first step.
 And don’t expect to be able to recover instantly.
-COVID-19 has introduced fresh pressures on everyone, and no one can simply flick a switch to handle additional work or external stress factors.
+There are fresh pressures on everyone, and no one can simply flick a switch to handle additional work or external stress factors.

 Boats in the harbour